Remortgages For Property Development Or Refurbishment 2026

 We make finding a bespoke remortgage simple.
 Financing options are available for nearly all situations.

-Building Project Remortgage interest rates from 1.16% fixed for at least two years and subsequent rates also low at this time and negotiable.
-From August 2020 – We have 6 new lenders for more specialised remortgage products.
+Building Project Remortgage interest rates from 4.89% fixed for at least two years, and subsequent rates are also low at this time and negotiable.
+From February 2026, We have 6 new lenders for more specialised remortgage products.

-Offers are limited, so please complate our short form with your details.
-As demand increases the lender’s criteria will start to get more strict.
+Offers are limited, so please complete our short form with your details.
+As demand increases, the lender’s criteria will become stricter.

-There are a lot of home improvement projects that fit the bill for a remortgage suitable for customers with residential mortgages.
-Much of the broader market for property development loans are structured around business customers, including property developers, landlords, and investors.
+Many home improvement projects qualify for a remortgage suitable for customers with residential mortgages.
+However, much of the broader market for property development loans is structured around business customers, including property developers, landlords, and investors.

-Residential remortgages are available and, there’s a vast choice with very flexible lending criteria that are perfectly suitable for large developments on your current property.
-Therefore, finance will not prevent you from upscaling your home, be that by installing a conservatory, loft conversion, or adding a single or even double-storey extension to the front, rear or side of your property.
+Residential remortgages are available, and there’s a wide choice with very flexible lending criteria, perfectly suited to significant developments on your current property.
+Therefore, finance will not prevent you from upscaling your home by installing a conservatory, a loft conversion, or adding a single- or double-storey extension to the front, rear, or side of your property.

-When planning to do any developments on your property, the planning department at your local council should be contacted to find out if you require planning permission before starting the project.
-In the case of double-storey extensions, it’s almost sure you will need planning permission.
+When planning any developments on your property, you should contact the planning department at your local council to find out if you require planning permission before starting the project.
+For double-storey extensions, you will almost certainly need planning permission.

 Costings and Finance Options for Your Development Project